wkhayrattee/b2-sync/README.md

-# wp-b2
+# B2-Sync
-A WordPress plugin to sync assets files from wp-content/uploads onto a Backblaze B2 bucket
+A WordPress plugin for Backblaze B2 cloud - to sync assets files from wp-content/uploads onto a Backblaze B2 bucket

 NOTE: